C. Radhakrishnan: Literary career

-Radhakrishnan wrote his first novel Nizhalppadukal at the age of 21 in 1959 while pursuing his post graduate degree.
-The book was initially published serially in a magazine and later published by Current Books in 1962.
-The book became a runaway hit and was the winner of Kerala Sahitya Akademi Award in 1962.
+Radhakrishnan wrote his first novel Nizhalppadukal at the age of nineteen, topping 120 entries in a novel-writing competition organised by the Mathrubhumi Weekly.
+The work was serialised in the magazine and later published by Current Books in 1962, winning the Kerala Sahitya Akademi Award that year.

-In July 2014, Radhakrishnan was awarded the Moortidevi Award for the year 2013 for his novel Theekkadal Kadanhu Thirumadhuram.
+His 1986 novel Spandamapinikale Nandi (Thank You, Seismographs) received the Sahitya Akademi Award for Malayalam in 1988.
+In July 2014 he was awarded the Moortidevi Award for the year 2013 for his biographical novel Theekkadal Kadanhu Thirumadhuram.
 He was conferred the Ezhuthachan Puraskaram for the year 2016.

-Other literary recognitions include the Mathrubhumi Literary Award in 2015, K. P. Kesava Menon Memorial Award in 2016, the Madhava Mudra, Nalappadan Award(2016)-for his Holistic Contributions to Malayalam Literature (Nalappadan Memorial Cultural Society-NMCS) and Thrikkavu Devi Puraskaram.
+Other literary recognitions include the Mathrubhumi Literary Award (2015), the K. P. Kesava Menon Memorial Award (2016), the Vayalar Award (1990), the Madhava Mudra, the Nalappadan Award (2016) from the Nalappadan Memorial Cultural Society for holistic contributions to Malayalam literature, and the Thrikkavu Devi Puraskaram.